PhysicsOfMobility/ridepy/doc/howto/install-ridepy.rst

 .. code::

-    conda create -n ridepy python=3.12
+    conda create -n ridepy python=3.9
     conda activate ridepy

-or simply ``venv`` from the Python standard library (assuming you are already using your desired version, alternatively you can additionally use `pyenv <https://github.com/pyenv/pyenv>`__ for managing Python versions):
+or simply ``venv`` from the Python standard library (assuming you are already on Python 3.9, alternatively you can additionally use `pyenv <https://github.com/pyenv/pyenv>`__ for managing Python versions):

 .. code::